-Tourist buses pour into San Diego every day, too.
+Tourist buses pour into San Antonio every day, too.
 They also have high-powered legal teams that will vigorously defend their lines in court.

 Obviously, any collision with a bus will have more of an impact on your vehicle and body than one with a compact car, for instance.
 That’s why you should never assume that you’re okay after a bus accident, even if you are trying to soldier on and ignore pain symptoms.

 After a wreck involving a bus, visit a doctor.
 Many injuries do not manifest themselves until days after the initial collision.
 This holds especially true for neck, back and concussion injuries.
 You don’t want to walk around with a back injury for the rest of your life because you let the statute of limitations (45 days when a municipality is involved) expire on filing a lawsuit against the bus line.